 The first two types of data, 1) and 2), are gathered carefully with recording of earthquakes and field analysis.; This is small in size and only growing slowly but of very high value.

-For the GPS data there are currently fewer than 10,000 GPS stations recording data at an interval varying between one second and a day.
-Well-known GPS networks are the Southern California Integrated GPS Network, the Bay Area Regional Deformation Network in Northern California and the PBO Plate Boundary Observatory from UNAVCO [20].
+For the GPS data there are currently fewer than 10,000 GPS stations recording data at intervals varying between one second and a day.
+Well-known GPS networks are the Southern California Integrated GPS Network, the Bay Area Regional Deformation Network in Northern California and the PBO Plate Boundary Observatory from UNAVCO [26].

 The inSAR data could become voluminous but currently totals some 350 images (each covering around 10,000 km2) and only 2 Terabytes in size.
 This data comes from uninhabited aerial vehicles (UAVSAR from JPL) or satellites (WInSAR from UNAVCO).
-The situation could be revolutionized by the approval of the DESDynI-R Mission (Deformation Ecosystem and Dynamics of Ice–Radar) recommended in the Earth Science Decadal Survey [21].
+The situation could be revolutionized by the approval of the DESDynI-R Mission (Deformation Ecosystem and Dynamics of Ice–Radar) recommended in the Earth Science Decadal Survey [27].
 DESDynI would produce around a Terabyte of data per day but the mission has not so far been approved and so is many years away from a possible launch.
-This data is analyzed (as by QuakeSim [22] for recent earthquakes) to find rates of changes, which are then used in simulations that can lead to better understanding of fault structures and their slip rates.
+This data is analyzed (as by QuakeSim [28] for recent earthquakes) to find rates of changes, which are then used in simulations that can lead to better understanding of fault structures and their slip rates.